Mark your calendar: Upcoming events in the Lynchburg area (copy)

 March 10-April 10

-Wolfbane presents Xanadu, 7:30 to 9:30 p.m. at 197 Old Courthouse Road, Appomattox.
-Follow the journey of Greek muse, Kira, who descends from the heavens of Mount Olympus to Venice Beach, California in 1980 on a quest to inspire a struggling artist, Sonny, to achieve the greatest artistic creation of all time — the first roller disco!
+Wolfbane presents Xanadu, 7:30 to 9:30 p.m. at 197 Old Courthouse Rd, Appomattox.
+Follow the journey of Greek muse, Kira, who descends from the heavens of Mount Olympus to Venice Beach, California in 1980 on a quest to inspire a struggling artist, Sonny, to achieve the greatest artistic creation of all time—the first ROLLER DISCO!
 When Kira falls into forbidden love with Sonny, her jealous sisters take advantage of the situation.
 The musical run for five weekends, every Thursday through Sunday.
 For Saturday and Sunday matinees, the doors open at 2 p.m. and curtain is at 3 p.m.
 Evening performances are held Thursdays through Saturdays, with doors opening at 6:30 p.m. and curtain at 7:30 p.m.
 For more details, visit http://www.wolfbane.org/xanadu.

 March 12

 Out of Spite rocks The Clubhouse, 8 p.m., at The Clubhouse Bar & Billiards, 21174 Timberlake Road, Lynchburg.
-Out of Spite brings a variety of modern country, old school hip hop, dance, pop and rock. $10 cover charge at the door.
+Out of Spite brings a variety of modern country, old school hip hop, dance, pop, and rock. $10 cover at the door.

 March 19